human-nature-lab/breadboard-website/docs/v/2.4.0/deployment/amt.md

 }
 ```

-For more information about the getSubmitForm method refer to the [Language Reference](../../scripting/language-reference.md#g-getsubmitform-player-bonus-reason-sandbox-comments).
+For more information about the getSubmitForm method refer to the [API Documentation](../api/scripting/#g-getsubmitform-vertex-player-string-bonus).

 #### Dealing with inactive players